guidocella/mpv-lrc/README.md

 Downloads the lyrics of the currently playing song from Musixmatch's API.

 The default keybinding is `Alt+m`, and it can be changed by binding `script-message musixmatch-download`

+### netease-download

+Downloads the lyrics of the currently playing song from NetEase's API.
+It has more Japanese lyrics than Musixmatch.

+The default keybinding is `Alt+n`, and it can be changed by binding `script-message netease-download`

 ### offset-lrc